harshkas4na/REACTOR/README.md

 ## Overview

-**REACTOR** is a decentralized finance (DeFi) platform designed to make sophisticated portfolio management strategies accessible to everyone.
+**ReacDEFI** is a decentralized finance (DeFi) platform designed to make sophisticated portfolio management strategies accessible to everyone.
 By leveraging a unique **cross-chain architecture** and our proprietary **Reactive Smart Contracts (RSCs)**, we empower users to deploy autonomous, "set-and-forget" automations that manage risk and optimize yield 24/7.

 Our mission is to democratize DeFi automation by removing technical barriers.
-Whether you are a seasoned trader, a liquidity provider, or new to DeFi, REACTOR provides intuitive tools to protect and grow your investments without requiring any coding knowledge.
+Whether you are a seasoned trader, a liquidity provider, or new to DeFi, ReacDEFI provides intuitive tools to protect and grow your investments without requiring any coding knowledge.

 ## Core Features

-REACTOR offers a suite of powerful, no-code automation tools.
+ReacDEFI offers a suite of powerful, no-code automation tools.

-### 🤖 Reactor AI (Conversational Automation)
+### 🤖 ReacDEFI AI (Conversational Automation)

-Reactor AI is our flagship feature—a sophisticated, conversational AI assistant that redefines the user experience.
+ReacDEFI AI is our flagship feature—a sophisticated, conversational AI assistant that redefines the user experience.
 Instead of forms, users can simply chat with the AI in natural language to create, configure, and deploy automations.

   - **Natural Language Setup**: Simply tell the AI what you want to do (e.g., *"Protect my ETH from a 10% price drop"* or *"Guard my Aave position from liquidation"*).
   - **Guided Configuration**: The AI asks for the necessary information step-by-step, remembering the context of your conversation to create a seamless flow.
   - **In-Chat Deployment**: Once an automation is configured, the AI presents a deployment module directly within the chat window, guiding you through the required on-chain transactions (approvals, network switching, and funding) without ever leaving the conversation.
-  - **Educational Support**: Ask questions about REACTOR, RSCs, Health Factor, or other platform concepts, and the AI will provide accurate, context-aware answers powered by a Retrieval-Augmented Generation (RAG) system.
+  - **Educational Support**: Ask questions about ReacDEFI, RSCs, Health Factor, or other platform concepts, and the AI will provide accurate, context-aware answers powered by a Retrieval-Augmented Generation (RAG) system.

 ### 🦄 Stop Order Automation